Thousands rally in Iraq to mark one year of protests

 “Our demands that we wrote with the blood of our martyrs are still on the lists of officials without implementation,” he said.

 More than 500 people were killed during the months-long movement that began last year, many of them protesters shot by Iraqi security forces who used live ammunition and tear gas to disperse crowds.
-Often tear gas cannisters struck the heads of demonstrators, killing them instantly.
+In some cases, tear gas cannisters struck the heads of demonstrators, killing them instantly.

 By February, the protests had petered out in the wake of coronavirus lockdowns and restrictions, prompting activists to call off mass marches and sit-ins.